 Subject to federal and state law, if you are formally charged with a violation of F.S.
-784.081, assault, aggravated assault, battery or aggravated battery upon a school employee, you will be removed from the classroom immediately and placed in an alternative school setting pending disposition of your case.
+784.081, assault, aggravated assault, battery or aggravated battery upon a school employee, you will be removed from the classroom immediately and placed in an alternative school setting pending the disposition of your case.
+You may be referred for mental health services.
 If you are found by the court to have committed a violation of F.S.
 784.081 you will be expelled or placed in an alternative school setting for a minimum period of one year.
 [F.S.
 1006.13(5)]